apoplexi24/dotfiles/README.md

 # My Personal Zsh Configuration

-This repository stores my personal `.zshrc` configuration.
-The goal is to have a consistent and enhanced Zsh terminal experience across any system I'm working on.
+This repository stores my personal `.zshrc` configuration, to have a consistent and enhanced Zsh terminal experience across any system I'm working on.

 ## Features